puneet4840/DevOps-/7 - Ansible/9-17 - Roles in Ansible.md

 - **CLI Integration**:

   - The ```ansible-galaxy``` command-line tool allows you to interact with Galaxy directly to download, install, and manage roles and collections.

+### How Is It Related to Roles?

+Ansible Galaxy and roles are closely connected because roles are the building blocks of reusable Ansible content.
+Galaxy is primarily a hub for sharing and obtaining these roles.

+- Developers use ```ansible-galaxy``` init to create a new role with the standard directory structure.
+- Once developed, they can share it on Ansible Galaxy.
+- You can download roles from Galaxy and use them in your playbooks without writing everything from scratch.